-This level of high density means you can store more data on the same piece of a silicon wafer and hence drives the cost down.
+This high-density level means you can store more data on the same piece of a silicon wafer and drive the cost down.
 But in return, the SSD’s performance and its endurance — the amount of data you can write on the drive before you can’t anymore — can take a beating.
 And that’s the case of the P1.

 Relatively low endurance